 Even before Daniel took his last breath, Rebecca considered everything he owned to be hers.
 She called numerous people while she waited at the crime scene and claimed to be his beneficiary---all the while Daniel was still lying in the hall floor dying from his gunshot wound.
 As, if this was not bad enough to be saying as he was dying, she left the police department after her interview, (also, to be noted, Rebecca arrived at the PD with an ex-boyfriend she was wanting to get back together with...) and rushed backed to Daniel's house and begins gathering up everything she could steal of his personal belongings to sale for cash.
 Rebecca deleted information from his laptop she took from the house and his cell phone.

 His death was immediately ruled a suicide, long before any forensic testing or even prior to questions being asked of the people that were there at the time.
-Not only was his death tragic and senseless, it was violent and many believe, premeditated.
+Not only was his death tragic and senseless, it was violent.

-After obtaining all of the case files, along with the autopsy report, photos and lab results showing traces of GSR on the person of interest, and zero amounts on Daniel's right hand that allegedly had a hold of the gun when it fired, we believe his death was a cold blooded murder.
+After obtaining all of the case files, along with the autopsy report, photos and lab results showing traces of GSR on the person of interest, the case should be reopened.
 The eyewitness, Maria, has come forward confirming our suspicions.
 Rebecca was known to run around with other men even when she was with Daniel.Our family does not believe that Daniel’s death was a suicide.

 Police did not question the conflicting versions of Rebecca’s story, although she continually contradicted herself.
 Rebecca agreed to take a polygraph test about the facts of that evening but backed out after consulting with her attorney.
 However, she told numerous people that she did take the test and passed it with flying colors.